beaurancourt/Dynamic-Lairs/Galdrtre/WhisperingWillows.md

 Bloated and rotten past recognition.
 Dressed as a noble maiden.

 (The pond used to be a clear freshwater spring that was the favored bathing spot of the fair daughter of a minor noble.
-The girl was murdered by a lover, and left in the body of the pond.)
+The girl was murdered by a lover, and left in the body of the pond.
+Such an act of cruelty has befouled the spring, leaving it stagnant as though her corpse still lies within.)

 ## Coyote Den